Blackstar (album): Post-death analysis

 Following Bowie's death two days after the album's release, Blackstar became an unexpected swan song for the artist, leading fans and journalists to reanalyse the album with a new context, searching for hidden messages Bowie may have left behind.
 Visconti described Blackstar as a "parting gift" for his fans.
+He later stated: "I think he thought if he was going to die, this would be a great way to go.
+This would be a great statement to make."
+Visconti referred to Blackstar as Bowie's magnum opus.

 Several journalists wrote that Bowie's lyrics seem to address his impending death, with CNN's Brandon Griggs noting that the album "reveals a man who appears to be grappling with his own mortality".
 Jesse Kinos-Goodin of CBC Music felt the title track's lyrics — "Something happened on the day he died / Spirit rose a metre and stepped aside / somebody else took his place, and bravely cried, 'I'm a blackstar, I'm a blackstar — represented Bowie reflecting on his life and impending death.
 "Lazarus" has been described as poignant; the lines "Look up here, I'm in heaven / I've got scars that can't be seen" were particularly interpreted as an admission of his failing health, and appeared in many publications following Bowie's death.
 Pegg, O'Leary and Jude Rogers of The Guardian argued the line "don't believe for just one second I'm forgetting you / I'm trying to / I'm dying to" in "Dollar Days" could be interpreted as "I'm dying too".
 Jonze and Rogers also noted the mention of x-rays in "Sue".
 In a scholarly article, Alice Masterson analysed the harmonica motif of Lows "A New Career in a New Town" on "I Can't Give Everything Away", writing that: "The reference to themes of acceptance and 'musical catharsis' may suggest the acceptance of mortality in 'I Can't Give Everything Away', as they suggested acceptance of change in 'A New Career in a New Town'."
 Mojo magazine's Martin Aston compared the message of "I Can't Give Everything Away" to "Rock 'n' Roll Suicide" on Ziggy Stardust (1972), which had described the death of the Ziggy Stardust character.